 While doing the general planning, you should explore wildly different route alternatives that may pass through completely different regions or even countries.
 Look at longer, flatter options as well as shorter, but hillier ones.
 If certain ferries are allowed, look at what the route with and without using the ferry would be like.
 In general, try to get a rough idea of all reasonable possibilities before looking at any in more detail.

 The TCR has sometimes used the same checkpoints in multiple race editions, so sometimes routes used by riders in previous years can be useful to at least show you what possibilities exist, even though it won’t tell you which is the best option (see map on the right).
-Maps showing the checkpoints for each race edition and links to the tracker data are included in the pages about the Transcontinental Race.
+Maps showing the checkpoints for each race edition and links to the tracker data are included in The Transcontinental Race pages.

 Some people find that they get lonely when not seeing another rider for one or more days due to selecting an unusual route, so they would prefer to choose a route that maximizes the frequency with which they see other riders.
 This is not a major criterion for me, but if it is for you then consider always choosing the most obvious/natural route and roads available.
 You may enjoy the social interaction available on that route more than you’ll enjoy exploring a less obvious route.